Extended Fractional Chern Insulators Near Half Flux in Twisted Bilayer Graphene Above the Magic Angle: Supplemental material

 \subsection{Other contact pairs}

 Fig.~\ref{fig:schematic} shows a schematic of the device with measured twist angles overlaid.
-We can make a rough estimate of which regions in the device have inhomogeneity/different twist angles based on the measured twist angles along with the sharpness of features.
-For instance, contact pairs 6~-~16 and 6~-~7 have both a higher measured twist angle but also show very blurry features in transport.
+We can roughly identify where in the device twist angle is inhomogeneous, based on the sharpness of transport features and the spatial variation of measured twist angle.
+For instance, contact pairs 6~-~16 and 6~-~7 have high measured twist angle together with very blurry features in transport.

 Hence, we draw the blue region.
 Contact pairs 17~-~18 is slightly blurry, and has a slightly higher twist angle than its neighbors, but contact pair 8~-~18 is very blurry and has a significantly higher twist angle, hence the orange region.
-These regions are only our guesses.
+These regions are only our best estimates.
+We do not have any local probes to measure them directly.

 Significant differences between neighboring contact pairs has the unfortunate consequence that analyses that rely on comparing two measurements, typically $R_{xy}$ and $\rho_{xx}$, are not trustworthy.